 Although clinical trials do not guarantee a cure, a better visual outcome, or even treatment with the study medication in question, patients understand that their commitment to these investigations may lead to the approval of even better treatments for retinal diseases such as ARMD, Diabetic Retinopathy, and Veno-occlusive diseases.
 These individuals share the common goal of lessening the burden of blindness for current and future generations.

-The Retina Care Center is currently a study site for the following major Clinical Trials (diseases in parenthesis):
+The Retina Care Center is currently enrolling patients for the following major Clinical Trials (diseases in parenthesis):

 - VISTA (Macular Edema due to Diabetic Retinopathy)